 Don’t get me wrong, Study Hell is bad, excruciatingly so, but somehow I wanted to see it to the end.
 It even has a WTF twist that comes out of nowhere and adds to the paroxysms of laughter.
 I tried to find out a bit of info about the film’s author James McArthur, because I really wanted to understand how old he was when he penciled this.
 There’s a final confrontation when our hero (another dweeb in specs) finally comes up against the nut job, and the dialogue and set-up would shame an eighties Van-Damme movie.
 The script comes across like a twelve-year old’s wet dream and it’s tough to believe that an adult would be behind this work.
 It’s just embarrassing.
 I wondered after the final credits had rolled, what on earth McNabb thought he was doing when he launched this project ?
 What was going through his mind?
 If I ever get the chance to speak with him, I’ll make sure to ask where a teacher managed to find hunting knives and a bow with deadly arrows in a locked school.
 Any ideas?

 I was on something of a roll having watched Just Before Dawn, My Bloody Valentine 3D and Cassandra back to back.
 With so much ‘four-star’ action being played on my TV Screen, I was missing the usual junk that I have to sit through to write a review for you peeps.
 Study Hell came along and changed all that and it’s the first rubbish feature that I’ve sat through in 2013.
 That my friends is why so many people are struggling to track a copy down.
-One of the cast members probably bought them all to prevent their friends from forever taking the Michael… ;)
+One of the cast members probably bought them all to hide the shame

 ¡Viva El Cinematic Trash!